GU logo Advanced Data Analysis

 • Inverse problems, smoothing and regularisation

-• Searching large parameter spaces: MCMC methods, inlcuding nested sampling as a tool for efficient Bayesian model selection.
+• Searching large parameter spaces: MCMC methods and nested sampling.

 SUPAADA problem sheet: download